iondev33/SPP-UCP/README.md

 python -m pip install .
 ```

-Confirm it is installed from any directory (other than where the modules is stored.)
+Confirm it is installed by running the following command from inside the virtual environment where the module is installed:

 ```bash
 # Go to a different directory and run: